Here’s our HR end of year checklist. Here are our tips for getting your HR in order for 2023.

 Be aware of employment law changes

-Increases in National Insurance contributions have been announced, whilst other changes (such as legislation on tips and gratuities and continuity of service) are still to be confirmed.
+Decreases in National Insurance contributions have been announced, whilst other changes (such as legislation on tips and gratuities and continuity of service) are still to be confirmed.
 Keep track of National Minimum Wage and the National Living Wage.
+You can see our guide to Employment Law updates in 2024 here.

 For help or for further info on what you should include in an HR end of year checklist take advantage of 15 minutes of free HR advice from one of our consultants.
 Get in touch and we would be happy to offer guidance.